Free LDL-C testing is available for your patients

 (including: prior history of myocardial infarction, prior stroke, symptomatic PAD, acute coronary syndrome within 12 months)

-Based on the 2022 ACC ECDP recommendation for patients with ASCVD at very high risk8
+Based on the 2022 ACC ECDP recommendation for patients with ASCVD at very high risk9

 scan_mobile

-Identify your patients with ASCVD who are very high risk
+Identify your secondary prevention ASCVD patients who are at very high risk

 AHA/ACC = American Heart Association/American College of Cardiology; ASCVD = atherosclerotic cardiovascular disease; ECDP = Expert Consensus Decision Pathway; MI = myocardial infarction; PAD = peripheral artery disease.